 EPA Ramps-Up VGP Inspections and Enforcement

-We are just over one year into the Biden administration and environmental enforcement is on the rise.
-Although enforcement dropped dramatically under the Trump administration, the current administration has been clear about its intent to use environmental enforcement tools to “encourage and incentivize compliance by private sector entities,” quoting Assistant Attorney General Todd Kim, head of the Environment and Natural Resources Division of the Department of Justice.
-This focus has borne out in several ways, including what seems to be an increase in inspections and enforcement of the U.S. Environmental Protection Agency’s (“EPA”) Vessel General Permit (“VGP”) in several EPA regions around the country.
-The risk of getting caught in the EPA’s crosshairs for a VGP violation is real and should be front-of-mind for companies across the shipping sector.
+We are just over 18 months into the Biden administration and environmental enforcement is on the rise.
+Although enforcement dropped dramatically under the Trump administration, the Biden administration has been clear about its intent to use environmental enforcement tools to “encourage and incentivize compliance by private sector entities,” quoting Assistant Attorney General Todd Kim, head of the Environment and Natural Resources Division of the U.S. Department of Justice (“DOJ”).